Casey-Seago/COSC505_Programming_for_Scientists_and_Engineers_Projects/README.md

 This project required us to make a calculator using python.

 ## pandas_proj:
-This project had us analyze data from the CDC on COVID 19 vaccine dose allocations
+This project had us analyze data from the CDC on COVID 19 vaccine dose allocations.

-## weather_proj
+## weather_proj:
 This project had us retrieve METAR data from aviationweather.gov and create a display based on the values of the user selected airport.